 Head to Head: North to win, Dogs at line if hight (currently 16.5)

 Melbourne v Adelaide – Casey Fields, Saturday 7:10pm

 Melbourne last week finally played to their potential.
 In the two rounds prior they had only managed to kick three goals and a remarkable 20 points, showcasing their Achilles heel.
-They must have spent a bit of time in front of goal during the week because they managed to kick nine against the Saints, and had a convincing 44-point win.
+They must have spent a bit of time in front of goal during the week because they managed to kick nine against the saints, and had a convincing win of 44-points.
 Adelaide, well, there’s was a textbook performance against the Giants, absolutely demolishing them by 70 points in the end.

 This could be a really good match, both teams best footy is great, but when they’re off they can be really off, especially their forward lines who have both been been so inaccurate this year.

 I’m going against the grain and actually think that Melbourne could be a chance here, and they’re paying well overs so there is definitely some value there if you’re after an outsider.